July 23-25, 2025

 Sabrina Walker Hernandez, Supporting World Hope

-This session equips you with strategies to foster relationships and leverage networks for collective impact in the nonprofit sector.
+This session will provide you with strategies to foster relationships and leverage networks for collective impact in the nonprofit sector.
 Learn to build your reputation, develop proactive relationship skills, and master collaboration techniques to amplify your organization’s reach.

 3:00 p.m.
 Beverage Break